kaise123/HA-Simple-Energy-Control/README.md

 Before implementing this configuration, ensure the following integrations and frontend components are installed and configured in your Home Assistant instance:

 ### Integrations
-1. **[Amber Electric](https://www.home-assistant.io/integrations/amber/)**: Official integration configured for your site.
+1. **[Amber Express](https://github.com/hass-energy/amber-express)**: Amber Express integration configured with your API key.
 2. **AlphaESS Modbus**: The AlphaESS inverter must be configured for local Modbus control.
 This automation relies on the specific `input_select`, `input_number`, and `input_boolean` helper entities used to trigger AlphaESS dispatch modes.
+Specifically, I have used https://projects.hillviewlodge.ie/alphaess/ to integrate AlphaESS with Home Assistant using Modbus.
-3. **Home Energy Monitor**: A sensor monitoring total site consumption (this guide uses a Shelly CT1 as an example).
+3. **Home Energy Monitor**: A sensor monitoring total site consumption (this project uses a Shelly EM as an example - but any sensor reporting watts will do).

 ### Frontend Cards (HACS)
 The dashboard requires the following custom cards, available via the Home Assistant Community Store (HACS):